hien-cao/Game-online-shop/README.md

 * User must be authenticated
 * Provided link to play must be valid as we do not host the games
-* The game is listed as free or be present in Player's purchase history (games)
+* The user must have purchased the game, hence adding it to their library.
+This must be done even if the game was free; as it ensures better data reliability (such as amount of daily purchases).

 The games are shown on our website using `<iframe>`s.
-We plan on allowing users to store their play details such as score.
+Users can store their play details such as score, and game state if the game so allows.

 All additional information can be found below e.g. [Saving/Loading](#Saving/Loading).

 #### Searching Games

 Games can be sought by name, category and developer name.
 This is implemented with a single search input, with Twitter like hashtags and handles.
 The search box provides you with suggestions based on your current input.
+Search is one-dimensional and only simple, single attribute, searches are currently possible.
+Current implementation is both efficient and easy to maintain, though rather limited.

 #### Adding Game